3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d04/instructor_notes/mongoose_express.md

 ## Postman

+It's a good practice to build your app one step at a time for testing and efficency.

+- STEP 1 - This morning we created the Mongoose queries and confirmed that the code works.
+- STEP 2 - This afternoon we're gonna take those working pieces of code and wrap them in Express routes.
+- STEP 3 - Tomorrow we'll worry about the views once the routes are working, etc.

-Today we're goning to test our routes using a tool called Postman.
+We have not created views and forms yet so we need a way to test our non-`.get` routes.
+We're gonna use a tool called Postman.

 - Go download it from here: https://www.getpostman.com/.
 - Click on "Mac App".
 - Open the app

-Postman allows us to make HTTP requests.
+Postman is a simple app that allows us to make HTTP requests.
 We'll also use it to mimic using forms to send data to our server.

 <br>